galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 {: .hands_on}

 > Okay now we just run the playbook. ansible-playbook.
 We want to run the
 > Galaxy one.
-So.
-All right, we're about to get to the CVMFS repo here.
-We are
+At the end we'll get to the CVMFS repo here.
+It will
-> now it's installing the um the apt package of CVMFS.
+> instal it via the the apt package of CVMFS.
 It's going to get
-> that out of this special um Cern apt repository.
-Okay, it's installing
+> that out of this special Cern apt repository.
+Hopefully it won't take too
-> it.
-Hopefully it won't take too long.
-Okay, now setting up the
+> long.
+Then it'll set up the repositories.
-> repositories.
 And it's done.
 {: .spoken data-visual="terminal" data-ref="run-pb1"}

 Congratulations, you've set up CVMFS.